Ohio Laborers' District Council

 The Ohio Laborers' District Council (OLDC) is a statewide labor organization in the United States that represents construction workers across Ohio and coordinates activities among its affiliated local unions to advocate for fair wages, safe working conditions, and workforce development in the building and infrastructure sectors.
 Affiliated with the Laborers' International Union of North America (LIUNA), the OLDC serves as a coordinating entity for local unions in Ohio, engaging in collective bargaining, training initiatives, and advocacy for labor rights in sectors including solar energy construction and general infrastructure projects.
 The organization jointly administers trusts with employer associations to provide health insurance, pension plans, and educational programs, while investigating compliance with labor standards on public and private developments throughout the state.
-With a membership exceeding 20,000 individuals as of 2023, the OLDC participates in political endorsements, legal actions to protect worker interests, and community outreach to enhance employment opportunities for laborers in Ohio's growing renewable energy market.
+With a membership exceeding 20,000 individuals as of 2023, the OLDC participates in political endorsements, legal actions to protect worker interests, and community outreach to increase employment opportunities in Ohio's renewable energy market.